isomerpages/govtech-gobusiness-main/_run-and-grow/4a-business-grants.md

 <br>Your application status will be updated on the “My Grants” page.
 An email will be sent to you if the agency requires further information.

 **Step 6: Accept Letter of Offer**
 <br>You will be notified of your application results via email.
-Log in with your CorpPass [here](https://www.businessgrants.gov.sg/){:target="_blank"} to accept your Letter of Offer.
+Log in with your Corppass [here](https://www.businessgrants.gov.sg/){:target="_blank"} to accept your Letter of Offer.

 #### Related content